Fermenting with Botrytis 101

 If you have more than 10% rot on clusters, consider getting a Laccase Test from a wine lab

 Laccase is an oxidative enzyme that is produced in higher concentrations with Botrytis infection.
-Generally speaking, it progresses the rate of oxidation (i.e. turning your wines brown or making them taste like sherry) even in very young wines.
-The results of the Laccase Test will tell you whether or not you need to go extreme treatments (e.g. heat treatment, early bentonite fining) to avoid rapid oxidation.
+Laccase generally progresses the rate of oxidation (i.e., turning wines brown or making them taste like sherry) even in very young wines.
+The results of the Laccase Test will tell you whether or not you need to go extreme treatments (e.g., heat treatment, early bentonite fining) to avoid rapid oxidation.

 Consider the use of high temperature, short time (HTST) treatments

-Add SO2 to inhibit the natural flora on the clusters
+Add SO2 to inhibit the natural microflora on the clusters

 Decrease the pH of your red wines

-Although this will do nothing for the Botrytis infection, it will knock back the potential lactic acid bacteria spoilage.
+A Lysozyme addition will not do anything to the Botrytis infection directly, but it will decrease populations of potential lactic acid bacteria spoilage organisms.
 This may be necessary if the fermentation has a hard time getting started.
-(I would recommend knowing the lactic acid bacteria levels in the must prior to purchasing lysozyme.
+(It is recommended that winemakers evaluate the lactic acid bacteria levels in the must prior to treating it with Lysozyme.
 You can do this by simply evaluating the must under a microscope or sending a sample to a wine lab.)

 Add tannins prior to red wine fermentations

-- Binds with some of the active enzymes that may be destructive to your fermentation (e.g. laccase).
+- Binds with some of the active enzymes that may be destructive towards the fermentation (e.g., laccase).

-- Will allow for better color stability throughout and after fermentation.
+- Will offer binding materials for anthocyanins to enhance for better color stability throughout and after fermentation.

-- Enhances the mouthfeel of the red wine.
-Botrytis (and disease in general) tends to thin out the mouthfeel of wines, which extenuates the off-flavors associated with Botrytis.
+- Enhance the mouthfeel of the red wine.
+Botrytis (and disease in general) tends to thin the mouthfeel of many wines, which extenuates the off-flavors associated with Botrytis.
 Building mouthfeel will off-set this phenomena.

-Use a β–gluconase enzyme product, especially in white wines during cold settling before fermentation
+Use a β–gluconase enzyme product, especially in white wines during cold settling and before fermentation

-This enzyme will help break down some of the solids associated with Botrytis infections on white wines.
-As we all know, a clear white wine is demanded on the market.
-Therefore, this enzyme should help make clarification and filtration easier, which are often huge problems with Botrysized white wines.
+This enzyme will help break down some of the solids associated with Botrytis infections.
+Additionally, this enzyme should help make clarification and filtration easier on the wine after fermentation.
+Both processes are often challenging for Botrysized white wines.

-Manage your free SO2 after primary fermentation and MLF
+Manage your free SO2 after primary fermentation and malolactic fermentation (MLF)

 Manage your numbers

-I believe in a good quality control program even when you’re making wines without disease pressure, but when you are dealing with Botrysized fruit, having no baseline numbers is asking for trouble.
-Get a juice panel (Brix, pH, TA, malic acid, and YAN) prior to fermentation, with, perhaps, some of the additional requirements for Botrysized fruit (i.e. Laccase Test).
-At the completion of primary fermentation, check your glucose/fructose levels (reducing sugar to ensure that your fermentation is dry… you do not want residual sugar when dealing with diseased fruit as the disease organisms will eat this), volatile acidity (VA) as this is a time when VAs can start creeping, and malic acid.
-Make sure that your MLF is complete by getting the malic acid concentration checked enzymatically.
+Good quality control programs are essential for winemakers even when making wines without disease pressure.
+However, having analytical records from the start of processing through bottling of the wine will assist winemakers in making proper processing decisions.
+Get a juice panel (Brix, pH, TA, malic acid, and YAN) prior to fermentation, with, perhaps, some of the additional analyses for heavily-infested Botrysized fruit (i.e., Laccase Test).
+At the completion of primary fermentation, check your glucose/fructose levels (reducing sugar to ensure that your fermentation is dry to avoid any microorganisms from utilizing left over sugar), volatile acidity (VA) to ensure that it is not high and to know the starting level post-primary fermentation, and malic acid concentration.
+Make sure that your MLF is complete by getting the malic acid concentration checked enzymatically after a paper chromatography result shows that it has completed.
+Regularly monitoring SO2 is also an important step.

 Trust your palate – don’t just add sugar

 These are all suggestions that will depend on the extent of Botrytis infection on the incoming fruit, and what you are capable of accomplishing at your facility.
-If you can estimate that less than 10% of the fruit is infected, minor treatments are usually needed to ensure a successful fermentation.
-Going above 15% is where things start to get a bit tricky and require some real effort to make a decent wine.
+If you can estimate that less than 10% of the fruit is infected, minor treatments are usually needed to ensure a successful fermentation and quality product.
+Above 15% infected fruit is where processing operations can get a bit tricky to maintain wine quality.

 - Fugelsang, K.C. and C.G.
 Edwards.
 (2007) Wine Microbiology: Practical Applications and Proceedings.
 (2nd Ed.)
 Springer: New York, NY.
 393 pg.